Plan your live stream content and discovery

 - On social media, build teasers with highlights, and count down toward your live stream.

-Note: You can schedule a live stream in advance on mobile or webcam, then share the date, time, and URL on social media to build excitement.
+Note: You can schedule a live stream in advance, then share the date, time, and URL on social media to build excitement.

 Your fans who subscribe to your channel can opt to get notifications when you go live.
 They can choose to receive mobile (push) and/or email notifications for some or all of your live streams.
 Also, your stream may get surfaced to potential viewers on search results, the YouTube homepage, and suggested videos.